 |Monitor air emissions to improve quality.|

 We measure and report our energy and carbon data across the whole Group, giving comprehensive data to authenticate the environmental impact of the Company.
-Our SECR statement includes all emission sources required under the 2019 regulations for the financial year ended 31 October 2021.
-As this is the second year of reporting, we shall be comparing this year to the previous 2020/21 year, however the benchmark 2019/20 year is shown in the table.
+Our SECR statement includes all emission sources required under the 2019 regulations for the financial year ended 31 October 2022.
+As this is the third year of reporting, we shall be comparing this year to the previous 2020/21 year, however the benchmark 2019/20 year is shown in the table.

-Wynnstay Group used 12,466 (12,710 2019/20) carbon dioxide equivalent tonnes (tCO2e) of energy during the year.
-31% (31% 2019/20) of energy was used in producing compound and blended feeds in our production plants, which saw the addition of Humphreys from April 2022.
+Wynnstay Group used 12,832 (2021: 12,466) carbon dioxide equivalent tonnes (tCO2e) of energy during the year.
+32% (2021: 31%) of energy was used in producing compound and blended feeds in our production plants, which saw the addition of Humphreys from April 2022.
 A further 58% (2021: 56%) was used by our fleet of vehicles, this percentage increase being driven by an absolute rise in the litres of Derv used again reflecting the addition of the Humphrey business.
-Both production and transport efficiency are key to our energy savings plans, looking for efficiencies in factory throughput and miles achieved per litre or road fuel respectively.
+Both production and transport efficiency are key to our energy savings plans, as we continue to seek efficiencies in factory throughput and miles achieved per litre for road fuel respectively.

 The carbon intensity ratio we have chosen is the best reflection of our total activity across all our operations based on the total tonnage traded of agricultural inputs and grain.
-Our carbon intensity ratio for the year ended 31st October 2021 was 7.62tCO2e (8.14 2019/20) per 1,000 tonnes of agricultural inputs and grain traded.
+Our carbon intensity ratio for the year ended 31st October 2022 was 7.24tCO2e (2021: 7.62tCO2e) per 1,000 tonnes of agricultural inputs and grain traded.
 For future periods we shall set reduction targets for our carbon emissions to enable us to begin the measurement of energy efficiency along with financial performance.

 Streamline Energy and Carbon Reporting